intellistream/LibAMM/README.md

 An universal parallel approximate matrix multiplication (AMM) on multiple devices.
 This project is compatable with libtorch

+## Environment variables for compiling

+- AMMBENCH_OPENCL, this will enable opencl support in compiling
+    - you have to make sure your compiler knows where opencl is
+- AMMBENCH_PAPI, this will enable PAPI-based perf tools
+    - you need first cd to thirdparty and run installPAPI.sh to enable PAPI support

 ## Requires G++11

 The default version of gcc/g++ on ubuntu 22.04 (jammy) is good enough.